vlang/v/vlib/regex/README.md

 if the char is not `a`, then test the group `(b)`, and if the group doesn't match too, finally test the token `c`.

-NB: ** unlike in PCRE, the OR operation works at token level!**
+> Note: Unlike in PCRE, the OR operation works at token level!
-It doesn't work at concatenation level!
+> It doesn't work at concatenation level!

-NB2: **Two char classes with an `OR` in the middle is a syntax error.**
+> Note: Two char classes with an `OR` in the middle is a syntax error.

 That also means, that a query string like `abc|bde` is not equal to `(abc)|(bde)`, but instead to `ab(c|b)de.